 - A. The Work of Project is defined by the Contract Documents and consists of the following: - 1.
 The Scope of Work includes the existing Moffett Library facility on MSU Campus.
-This Building will be renovated and receive a new Elevator Tower addition.
+This Building will receive a comprehensive renovation.
 The schedule of construction will greatly be affected by the school schedule.
 Students are on campus year around and will be utilizing all of the areas under construction.
 Significant coordination will be necessary to insure project completion. - 2.
 M & F Litteken, the CMaR for this project will maintain a project schedule that must be complied with. - 3.
-The following describes the main goals of Phase 1 work: Toilet Room Renovations, MEP modifications, and the Addition of an Elevator Tower.
+The following describes the main goals and sub-phases of Phase II work: Comprehensive Renovation of all three (3) Floors including MEP modifications.
+The work will be completed in two (2) sub-phases: work generally involving the complete 3rd Floor and the western portion of the 2nd Floor (Phase IIA); and work involving generally the eastern portion of the 2nd Floor and the complete 1st Floor area (Phase IIB).
+Refer to Sheet "A-030" of the Drawings for more information. - 4.
+The Owner desires for the work associated with the "Special Collections" area ("Special Collection Office 206", "Special Collection Exhibit 207", and "Special Collection Storage/Workroom 207A") on the 2nd Floor to be the first area of work to start as soon as Phase IIA officially begins and be completed as soon as possible.
+The completion of this area is need to facilitate the move of existing exhibit case and items, etc from the existing space on the 3rd Floor.
+Vacating the existing space on the 3rd Floor is necessary for scheduled demolition work.
+Refer to Sheet "A-102" of the Drawings for more information.